Frequently asked questions about Council Tax bills, benefit letters and rent bills for 2025 to 2026

 I cannot get through on the phone

 Please email us, do not ring us as you may be held in a queue.
 This is the busiest time of year for us.
-We send out over 127,000 council tax bills alone.
+We send out over 128,000 Council Tax bills alone.
 The best way to get a detailed answer is to email us at revs@enfield.gov.uk.
-Please either put your council tax account number or your Housing Benefit reference number in the subject area within <xxxxxxxx> for a quicker response.
+Please either put your Council Tax account number or your Housing Benefit reference number in the subject area within <xxxxxxxx> for a quicker response.
+You may experience a delay in getting a response, due to this being the busiest time of year.